 In this unit students further develop their understanding of accounting for a small business.
 Students investigate both the role and importance of budgeting in decision making for a business.
 They analyse and interpret accounting reports and graphical representations to evaluate the performance of a business.
 From this evaluation, students suggest strategies to business owners to improve business performance.

-NOTE: VCE Accounting 3 /4 runs in the normal blocks
+NOTE: Unit 2 VCE Accounting runs in the Wednesday Block and VCE Accounting Units 3 and 4 run in the normal blocks

 VCE BUSINESS MANAGEMENT